I am pretty sure you noticed that the name of this anime blog is 9-tailed kitsune. 🙂

 Does he match the original definition?
 Well in a sense, yes.
 He is also a shapeshifter possessing powerful magical abilities.
 He is a guardian of the main character, so that can count too.

 Ginji is a very kind and gentle soul while being also clever.

 Does he match the original definition?
 Ginji is a shapeshifter possessing magical abilities.
 While he fits more into the role of guardian, he can be also manipulative and cunning if needed.

 Ninatales is a Fire-type Pokémon introduced in Generation I. It can be depicted as fierce, intelligent, and glamorous.
-Ninetales can live for 1,000 years due to the energy within its nine tails, each of which is said to have a different mystical power.
+Ninetales can live for 1,000 years due to the energy within their nine tails, each of which is said to have a different mystical power.

 Does he match the original definition?
 A bit. 🙂

 Early Kurama is probably the prime example of a negative definition when it comes to nine-tailed foxes.
-He is an extremely intelligent, cunning, and at the same time most powerful beast from the tailed beasts possessing overpowered abilities and a lot of chakra (mana).
+He is an extremely intelligent, cunning, and at the same time most powerful beast of the tailed beasts possessing overpowered abilities and a lot of chakra (mana).

 I am not going to spoil the plot more. 🙂

 Does he match the original definition?
 The negative one, kind of.